agbanusi/audio-commerce/README.md

-# Fullstack (MERN) - Audio-commerce website api
+# Audio-commerce website node api

-This is a simple nodejs api required to help bootstrap ecommerce backend in js without starting from scratch
+This is a simple nodejs api required to help bootstrap ecommerce backend as a template without starting from scratch

 Users should be able to: